 here of us all?

-something new and to look to the
+“Every day I have tried to learn something new and to look to the future.
+That’s what saved me.”

 Tareq was born in Hama, Syria.
 He comes from the desert.
 Before he came to Germany, Tareq was a teacher.
 Now he lives in Nuremberg but despite having a university degree and work experience, he is not allowed to teach at Bavarian schools.
 Hence, he is now studying secondary school education again –this time with a focus on History, German and Art.
 Tareq will teach again soon, here in Germany: You can take the teacher out of the school but you can’t take the school out of the teacher, especially if they, like Tareq, are ones"with head, hand and heart".